isdanryan/MilestoneProject1/README.md

     4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

 * The live site can be found via the following URL - [Tuk Tuk Thai live webpage](https://isdanryan.github.io/TukTukThai/index.html)

+## **Future Enhancements**

+* I would like to make the mail form fully functional, complete with a database to capture user details.
+* I would also like to make the map pins on the Google Map image more interactive.
+Hovering or clickin on them would bring up the opening times for that location.
+* Looking at some of the code, I would like to swap some of the html & css layout to make more use of the flex css style.
+* I would like to implement some javascript within the gallery page to only load the images just before the fold, to better enhance page speeds for that page.

 ## **Credits**